gpg/gpg4win/doc/README.en.txt

 option, which must be last on the command line.
-The installer supports the options /S for unattended installation, and the option /C=INIFILE to specify an .ini file which should contain exactly one section "[gpg4win]" which may specify absolute file paths to configuration files that should be preinstalled.
+The installer supports the options /S for unattended installation, and the option /C=INIFILE to specify an .ini file which should contain exactly one section "[gpg4win]".
+This section contains various installer settings and absolute file paths to configuration files that should be preinstalled.
+Most options just set a different default value.
+Excetions are documented below.
 Here is an example file which shows all possible keys:

 [gpg4win]
+  ; Installer settings.
+Do not define or leave empty for defaults. inst_gnupg2 = false inst_gpgol = true inst_gpa = true
+  inst_winpt = true
+  inst_gpgee = true
+  inst_claws_mail = false
+  inst_novice_manual_en = true
+  inst_novice_manual_de = true
+  inst_advanced_manual_de = true

+  ; Where to install short-cuts. inst_start_menu = true
+  inst_desktop = false
+  inst_quick_launch_bar = false

+  ; Contrary to other settings in this file, the start menu folder ; setting here will override the user selection at installation ; time. inst_start_menu_folder = GnuPG for Windows

-  gpg.conf = D:\config\gpg-site.conf
+  ; Additional configuration files to install. gpg.conf = D:\config\gpg-site.conf
   gpg-agent.conf = D:\config\gpg-agent-site.conf
   trustlist.txt = D:\config\trustlist-site.txt